 4. He worked briefly as a software engineer

 In between graduating from Brandeis University in 2007 and returning to education in 2010 at Stanford University, Preston spent a brief time as a software engineer.
-In 2009, he spent 5 months at Inera Inc., where he focused on developing natural language and text processing applications for various features in academic journals.
+He then spent 5 months at Inera Inc., where he focused on developing natural language and text processing applications for various features in academic journals.
 In 2010, he spent 4 months with Google as a software engineer intern.

 5. He founded AisleBuyer LLC